 Infants who are starting to take in solid food are often fed with an excessive amount of vegetables, including carrots which may result in carotenosis.
 People regard carrot as safe food, which prompts them to consume it in more than necessary amounts.
 Although, it would take a considerable amount of carrot intake to turn the skin orange.
 It usually differs from person to person, but on average it would take 51 milligrams (about ten carrots) of beta carotene a day, eaten for two weeks, to turn the skin orange.

-Usually the carotene is converted into Vitamin A in liver.
+Usually, the carotene is converted into Vitamin A in the liver.
 But the increased intake of carrots raises the levels of carotene in the blood.
 This carotene is carried in plasma to the peripheral tissues of our body.
 The excess amount is then stored in the fat under our skin and secreted through sweat resulting in the yellow-orange pigmentation on the skin.
 The color will appear most prominently on the nose, the palms of hands and the soles of feet, where the skin layer is comparatively thicker.
 However, the yellowish color does not appear on the sclera, the white of the eyes, as it does in patients with jaundice.
 The higher the intake of carrots, the more visible the yellow-orangish color would be.

-People develop carotenosis by taking excessive supplements of beta-carotene as well, which is a harmful medical condition named hypervitaminosis A. It can be accompanied by symptoms like blurred vision, dizziness and bone pain.
-Immediate medical consultation is suggested in those cases.
+People can also develop carotenosis upon taking excessive supplements of beta-carotene.
+Carotenosis is a harmful medical condition called hypervitaminosis A. It can be accompanied by symptoms, such as blurred vision, dizziness, and bone pain.
+Immediate medical consultation is suggested in these cases.